- Jon Wright

-Tormented is about snobby teenagers who receive bloody comeuppance for behaving badly.
+Tormented is about snobby teenagers who receive a bloody comeuppance for behaving badly.
 One by one, they’re hacked to pieces by an unseen killer as punishment for their crimes, which in this case is bullying.
-In the end, only the “goodgirl” survives.
+In the end, only the “good girl” survives.
 Sound familiar?
-It should, since that basic outline describes the majority of slasher-horror movies, ranging from John Carpenter’s original Halloween to more recent fare like Sorority Row.
+It should, since that basic outline describes the majority of slasher movies, ranging from John Carpenter’s original Halloween to more recent fare like Sorority Row.
 This one comes from Britain, where apparently they haven’t figured out how to freshen up the genre either.
 Despite the movie’s negligible innovations, it’s little more than a familiar retread.

-Darren wants revenge for a lifetime of hounding from Bradley and his clan, and he’s particularly upset with Justine, who has changed her goodgirl ways to be “in”.
-Darren’s vengeance begins with threatening text messages that spook their cool crowd recipients, but then escalates when he starts revealing himself in pseudo-zombie ghost form.
+Darren wants revenge for a lifetime of hounding from Bradley and his clan, and he’s particularly upset with Justine, who has changed her good girl ways to be “in”.
+Darren’s vengeance begins with threatening text messages that spook their cool crowd recipients but then escalates when he starts revealing himself in pseudo-zombie ghost form.
 After a painfully slow first half, the movie finally lets Darren begin tallying his body count, using creative if nonsensical forms of death.
 Have you seen movie kills like these?
-Death in a swimming pool by a ghost-cannonball?
+Death in a swimming pool by a ghost cannonball?
 Death by wedgy?
 Death by paper cutter?
 Death by locker-room towel snap?
 None of the characters are sympathetic.
-In the realm of horror movie reasoning, their punishments are warranted, especially after we see video detailing their horribly cruel treatment of Darren (like relentless beatings and the hiding of his inhaler).
+In the realm of horror movie reasoning, their punishments are warranted, especially after we see a video detailing their horribly cruel treatment of Darren (like relentless beatings and the hiding of his inhaler).
 But when Darren takes his ghoulish shape, which strangely enough still requires an inhaler, he’s just as unsympathetic.
-No amount of apologizing will stop him, not even from Justine—who didn’t really pick on the boy, as much as she just ignored it when he was being ridiculed.
+No amount of apologizing will stop him, not even from Justine—who didn’t really pick on the boy so much as ignore it when he was being ridiculed.
 For Darren, that’s just as bad.

 Shot like a JCPenny commercial by first-time director Jon Wright, complete with needlessly stylish teens and camera movements jerky in that music video way, Tormented is nothing different just because it’s from Britain.
 If anything, the movie proves that even overseas high school body count movies are filled with annoying characters, all of whom the audience can’t wait to see get their just desserts.
 Aside from a few gruesome moments that will please gore-happy genre fans, this import from IFC Films gives us nothing different than what we’re seeing here in the United States: A whole lot of horror more concerned about its bloodletting than its message.